The 2026 World Cup is here.

 Who Will Win the 2026 World Cup?

-The Real Madrid star fired France’s fourth goal in the 2018 Final victory over Croatia and backed up that performance with a hat trick in the 2022 Final, which France ultimately lost to Argentina in a penalty shootout.
+The Real Madrid star fired France’s fourth goal in the 2018 WC final victory over Croatia and backed up that performance with a hat trick in the 2022 final, which France ultimately lost to Argentina on penalties.

-It’s hard to fathom that the 26-year-old could be entering his prime years, but he and a strong supporting cast will be firm favorites to make another deep run.
+It’s hard to fathom that the 27-year-old could be entering his prime years, but he and a strong supporting cast will be firm favorites to make another deep run.

 2026 World Cup Contenders